vuhung16au/ai-powerpoint-translator/README.md

-# Slide Translation Tool
+# PowerPoint Translation Tool

 A tool for automatically translating PowerPoint content using Gemini API.
-By default, it translates from Vietnamese to Japanese, but you can customize the source and target languages.
+See `Supported Languages` section for the list of supported languages.
+This tool is designed to facilitate the translation of PowerPoint presentations, making it easier to share content across different languages and cultures.

 ## System Requirements